httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ## Gateways and Early Data

-A gateway MUST NOT forward requests that were received in early data unless it knows that the origin server it will forward to understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
-A gateway that is uncertain about origin server support for a given request SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.
+A gateway MUST NOT forward requests that were received in early data unless it knows that the origin server it will forward to understands the Early-Data header field and will correctly generate a 425 (Too Early) status code.
+A gateway that is uncertain about origin server support for a given request SHOULD either delay forwarding the request until the TLS handshake with its client completes or send a 425 (Too Early) status code in response.

-A gateway without at least one potential origin server that supports `Early-Data` header field expends significant effort for what can at best be a modest performance benefit from enabling early data.
-If no origin server supports early data, disabling early data entirely is more efficient.
+A gateway without at least one potential origin server that supports the Early-Data header field expends significant effort for what can at best be a modest performance benefit from enabling early data.
+If no origin server supports early data, it is more efficient to disable early data entirely.

 ## Consistent Handling of Early Data {#be-consistent}

-Consistent treatment of a request that arrives in - or partially in - early data is critical to avoiding inappropriate processing of replayed requests.
+Consistent treatment of a request that arrives in, or partially in, early data is critical to avoiding inappropriate processing of replayed requests.
 If a request is not safe to process before the TLS handshake completes, then all instances of the server (including gateways) need to agree and either reject the